Tiggha/backend-rest-interface/README.md

 # Backend REST-Interface

-Small Java project with REST-Interface implementation using dependency injection and some tests.
+Small Java Spring Boot project with REST-Interface implementation using dependency injection and some tests.

 Reads a CSV file with persons and returns them as JSON.